gregoryverghese/Maracuja/README.md

 Package dependencies: matplotlib, pandas, numpy, circlify, sqlalchemy, palmotif, statistics, os, skunk, sklearn, re, pwseqdist, tcrdist.

+### Process Raw data

+Process feature count data into standardised form with can be added as object to database.
+Run process_raw_data.py followed by the format of the data, 1 for adaptive data, 2 for data from immunoseq, and the path to the data files.
+You must manually create the metadata file describing the protocol, patient info, and type of data.

 ### Initialise Database

 On first clone, you must initialise the database using: